 However, where it is not compulsory for you to take a COVID-19 test, you should not be discriminated against for not providing a negative test result to your employer.
 Discrimination may come in the form of your employer taking punitive measures against you for not getting tested, such as cutting your bonus, or terminating or demoting you.

 What are Your Options If Your Employer Requires You to be Vaccinated or Get Tested Regularly but You are Uncomfortable with this?

-For instance, you may request to be moved to a lower-risk role that is in line with your experience and skills, according to your company’s existing redeployment policy or a policy mutually agreed between you and your employer.
+For instance, you may request to be moved to a lower-risk role that is in line with your experience and skills, according to your company’s existing redeployment policy.
+If there are no existing redeployment policies, the terms and conditions for redeployment should be mutually agreed between employers and employees.

 However, you should be aware that your employer can also seek to recover COVID-19 related costs from you for declining to be vaccinated or tested regularly, if it had made such vaccination or testing compulsory.

 What Can You Do If You Believe that You have been Unfairly Treated at Work, or Unfairly Dismissed From Work, For Refusing to Get Vaccinated/Tested?